Pilates restores joint mobility, muscles strength and stability of the core muscles. In fact all our joints have core stabilizing muscles.

 Pilates based rehabilitation is ideal for clients who are recovering from brain injury, stroke and those with Multiple Sclerosis.
 The versatility of the equipment and exercises allow numerous modifications, so that the exercises can be tailored to the condition.
 Pilates works to facilitate the correct neuro-muscular connections.

-If you buy a package of 6 sessions you receive one free.
+If you buy a package of 5 sessions you save $10 on the regular treatment fee.
 This applies to both one hour and 45 min sessions.

-Insurance invoices are provided for each session on the date of treatment.
+Insurance invoices are provided for individual session fees, on the date of treatment.
 Merchant receipts are provided for the block fee.

 Yes, if you have private insurance for physiotherapy you are covered for all services provided.